Guides/Undo for AI Agents

 # Session 1: conservative approach

-nono diff latest > approach-1.diff
+nono rollback show <session-1-id> --diff > approach-1.diff

-# Undo and try again
+# Restore and try again

 # Session 2: aggressive approach

-nono diff latest > approach-2.diff
+nono rollback show <session-2-id> --diff > approach-2.diff

 Compare the two diffs and keep the better result.